 It seemed somehow inappropriate that the photographic capabilities of the VMC - an excellent, if modest, camera - should remain forever dormant.
 Due to the camera's unique location, it could, for example, capture crescent images of Mars that are not obtainable from Earth.
 VMC's wide field of view also provides global images of Mars - something that is not currently provided by any other spacecraft.

 VMC back in action

+In 2007, the Mars Express Flight Control Team based at ESA's European Space Operations Centre (ESOC), Darmstadt, Germany, began a test campaign to see whether the camera could be used to image Mars.
+It wasn't even known if the camera would function at all after over three years of inactivity in deep space.
 But the VMC did, indeed, come back to life and the results to date have been very encouraging.
 Throughout 2007, the team ran a test campaign to verify the camera's capabilities, followed by fine-tuning to find the optimal parameters for Mars imaging.

 The task was made more challenging due to long periods, particularly during eclipse season, when on-board memory, downlink slots or command uplink time weren't available due to higher priority demands.

 October and November 2007 saw the first regular operations, with observations occurring approximately every three days.
-VMC observations are now routinely inserted into the Mars Express planning cycle, on a strict non-interference, time-available basis with respect to formal payload activities.
+From 2016 to 2018, VMC observations were routinely inserted by the Flight Control Team into the Mars Express planning cycle, on a strict non-interference, time-available basis with respect to formal payload activities.

-VMC images are just simple photos gathered by one ordinary camera - but it's a camera mounted on a spacecraft orbiting one of the solar system's most exciting planets, millions of km from home!
+And remember: VMC images are just simple photos gathered by one ordinary camera - but it's a camera mounted on a spacecraft orbiting one of the solar system's most exciting planets, millions of km from home!